 When you have a website portfolio that is growing, either by you buying established websites or you building them – content is going to be apart of the puzzle.

-Content production is something we at Hekkup has had a struggle with, since our methology of writing content is to be on top of all competitors in terms of word count.
-In this article we will share how we sorted that.
+Content production is something we at Hekkup has had a struggle with since our methodology of writing content is to be on top of all competitors in terms of word count.
+In this article, we will share how we sorted that.

 Is word count a ranking factor?

 Within the SEO world, there are many opinions around topics such as keyword density, CTR as a ranking factor and word count being a thing to consider.

 I won’t go into the debate about the first two in this specific post, but I want to add my two cents on what I think about word count and how one should treat that.

 At Hekkup, we have a keyword research system where we start by extracting all possible keywords and sorting them into keyword groups.